What Is Isometric Projection?

 In the isometric projection of a cube shown in the show above figure-2, the top face ABCD is sloping away from the observer, and hence the edges of the top face will appear fore-shortened.

 The true shape of the triangle DAB is represented by the triangle DPB.
-The extent of reduction of an isometric line is easily found by the construction of a diagram known as isometric scale.
+The extent of reduction of an isometric line is easily found by the construction of a diagram known as isometric scale in engineering drawing.

 For this, reproduce the triangle DPA as shown in the show below figure-3.
 Mark the divisions of true length on DP.
 Through these divisions, draw vertical lines to get the corresponding points on DA.

 The divisions of the line DA give dimensions to isometric scale.
 In the triangle ADO and PDO at the show above figure-2 ( An Isometric Cub), the ratio of the isometric length to the true length,